 I prefer to dig a little deeper … hence my “lowerarchy”.
 Not to place any negativity on Maslow.
 His concepts and ideas were a good first step in thinking about, and documenting human need.
+It’s time to go further.

 This concept, still taught in many schools is wholly lacking.
 Here are a few good [extreme] examples: “If I don’t take my medication I will die.” (need or want or both?)
 “I’ve gotten so many speeding tickets, I now NEED to go to traffic school.
 I certainly don’t WANT to go there, but I NEED to.
 If I don’t I’ll find myself in a very uncomfortable situation”.
 If we as humans don’t reproduce, there won’t be too many folks to support the remainder of us in 50-75 years (need or want or both?)
 “I need surgery on my hip to eliminate the daily pain.
 I certainly don’t WANT the surgery.”
-“My teenage son needs to take classes he dislikes.
+“My teenage son needs to take school classes he dislikes.
 He tells me he (in no uncertain terms), he DOES NOT ‘want’ them.”

 Note: he also doesn’t “need” them.
-Those are really his parent’s perceived needs projected onto their son,

 but that’s a topic for another day.